 The Graduate Research Library is open seven days per week.
-Hours will vary during, and between sessions and on holidays.
+Hours will vary during and between sessions and on holidays.
 Please refer to the library website or call the circulation desk for current hours.

-The Joseph Campbell and Marija Gimbutas Library is open seven days per week to Pacifica students and faculty, though provision of advanced notice is recommended for more extensive, research visits.
+The Joseph Campbell and Marija Gimbutas Library is open seven days per week to Pacifica students and faculty; advanced notice is recommended for more extensive research visits.
 Other scholars may visit the library by appointment only.
-Please contact Richard Buchen, Special Collections Librarian, at ext.
-133 for an appointment.
+Please contact Richard Buchen, Special Collections Librarian, for an appointment.